Our Programs

 Families enrolled in each of our core programs – Early Childhood Education, Housing Services, or Employment Training Services – receive individualized case management through our Family Support Services program.
 Each family is assigned a Family Advocate, who offers the support and resources needed to gain financial stability and permanent housing.

-The Family Support Services team provides the following services to parents in all core programs:
+The Family Support Services team provides the following services to families in all core programs:

 The Family Support Services program plays a vital role in Our House’s mission.
 The support that Advocates provide to parents, ultimately, enables them to overcome homelessness and achieve self-sufficiency.